 Semi-synthetic oils are a good choice for smaller capacity motorbikes and up to 2500 cc or bikes with decent horsepower but largely used under normal driving conditions such as commuting to work.

-These motorcycle oils are typically a better choice than mineral oil although slightly more expensive.
-You can still stick with mineral oils for mopeds under 150cc, but anything with a higher capacity engine could benefit from more protection and better performance of semi-synthetic oils.
+These motorcycle oils are typically a better choice than mineral oil, but they are slightly more expensive.
+You can still stick with mineral oils for mopeds under 150cc.
+However, anything with a higher capacity engine could benefit from more protection and better performance of semi-synthetic oils.

 Fully Synthetic Oils (FS)